teodorduevski/teodorduevski.github.io/_pages/about.md

 I am a  **PhD Candidate in Finance** at **HEC Paris**.

-I am on the job market during the 2025 - 2026 academic year.
+I am on the academic job market during the 2025 - 2026 academic year.

 My main research interests are in  **corporate finance**, **financial intermediation in private markets** and **entrepreneurial finance**.
 You can find the latest version of my CV <a href="https://drive.google.com/file/d/1NbFrnlb9S6ikg0_geeRbuTvNszPARdh0/view?usp=drive_link" target="_blank">here</a>.